 Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward First-Grade Standards 3 = Meets First-Grade Standards 4 = Understandings Go Beyond First-Grade Standards Written Conventions I can write in complete sentences.
 (1.11d[i]) The student does not consistently write in complete sentences and rarely punctuates sentences correctly.
 The student consistently writes in complete sentences but does not consistently punctuate sentences correctly.
 The student writes in complete sentences with the correct punctuation corresponding with the sentence type.
 The student writes in complete sentences of varying length and/or containing more complex parts of speech (adverbs, interjections, etc.).

 I can use capital letters correctly when writing.
-(1.11d[viii]) The student rarely correctly capitalizes the first letter of sentences and the pronoun "I".
-The student inconsistently correctly capitalizes the first letter of sentences and the pronoun "I".
-The student correctly capitalizes the first letter of sentences and the pronoun "I".
-The student correctly capitalizes the first letter of sentences and the pronoun "I", as well as the days of the week, months of the year, and the salutation and closing of a letter.
+(1.11d[viii]) The student rarely correctly capitalizes the first letter of sentence.
+The student sometimes correctly capitalizes the first letter of sentences.
+The student correctly capitalizes the first letter of sentences.
+The student correctly capitalizes the first letter of sentences as well as the salutation and closing of a letter.
 I can use punctuation correctly at the end of sentences when writing.
 (1.11d[ix]) The student does not correctly punctuate declarative sentences.
 The student correctly punctuates declarative sentences.
-The student correctly punctuates declarative, interrogative, and exclamatory sentences.
-The student correctly punctuates the ends of sentences as well as includes apostrophes in contractions and commas in a series or date.
+The student correctly punctuates declarative snetences, and correctly uses punctuation marks at the beginning and end of interrogative, and exclamatory sentences.
+The student correctly punctuates sentences as well as includes commas in a series or date.
 I can develop handwriting by accurately forming uppercase and lowercase letters using appropriate directionality.
-(1.2f) The student writes legibly in print, correctly forming all letters and leaving appropriate spacing in between words at times.
-Or The student does not write legibly.
+(1.2f) The student writes legibly in print, correctly forming all letters and leaving appropriate spacing in between words at times. or The student does not write legibly.
 The student writes legibly in print, correctly forming all letters and leaving appropriate spacing in between words most of the time.
 The student writes legibly in print, correctly forming all letters and leaving appropriate spacing in between words.
 The student writes legibly in print, forms cursive letters accurately, and writes his/her first name in cursive.